kailaix/ADCME.jl/README.md

 The following research articles are based on `ADCME.jl`.
 They should be considered as advanced applications of `ADCME.jl`.
 If you find them useful, please cite the relevant article(s).

+1. Daniel Z. Huang, **Kailai Xu** (co-first author), Charbel Farhat, Eric Darve.
+[Predictive Modeling with Learned Constitutive Laws from Indirect Observations](https://arxiv.org/abs/1905.12530)

-1. **Kailai Xu**, Eric Darve.
+2. **Kailai Xu**, Eric Darve.
 [Calibrating Lévy Processes from Observations Based on Neural Networks and Automatic Differentiation](https://arxiv.org/abs/1812.08883)

 # LICENSE
 Copyright (c) 2019 Kailai Xu